ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Installation Guide.md

 The same values for shared memory and semaphore on HP-UX are also recommended for Linux

-However, sessions using the IPC connection can be abruptly cut off, if the Linux kernel version is lower than 2.5.
+However, sessions using the IPC connection can be abruptly cut off, if the Linux kernel version is earlier than 2.5.

 To set kernel parameters automatically when the server boots, add the following to the /etc/rc.d/rc/local file.